natgo/wt-wiki-scraper/wikitext-transpiled/ground/RakJPz%202.md

 * Missiles can penetrate 600 mm of armour, more than other wire guided missiles (which generally have up to 500 mm penetration)
 * Missiles have a 180 degree firing arc and can be used as close-range weapons if necessary
-* Two missiles on top allow for rapid follow-up shots•Can potentially curve the missiles into targets behind cover, as missiles have great horizontal mobility
+* Two missiles on top allow for rapid follow-up shots
+* Can potentially curve the missiles into targets behind cover, as missiles have great horizontal mobility
 * Shares the same chassis as the [[JPz 4-5|Kanonenjagdpanzer]], inheriting its mobility and low profile
 * Can fire its ATGMs with only the missiles and periscope exposed, almost completely hiding the vehicle behind cover
 * Has a machine gun (unlike many ATGM carriers) so small fences are not a problem
 * SS.11B modification gives the vehicle SACLOS guided missiles, improving consistency and ease of use

 '''Cons:'''
-.

 * Controls for missiles use an inverted Y-axis for default controls - which may not be intuitive for newer players
 * Thin armour
 * Missiles on top act as exterior ammo racks and can be detonated